anty-filidor/network_diffusion/README.md

   seamless compatibility with this popular Python library for network analysis.
   You can easily integrate it into your existing NetworkX-based workflows.

-- **PyTorch representation**: Last but not least, Network Diffusion offers a plausible converter of the multilayer network to PyTorch sparse representation.
+- **PyTorch representation**: Network Diffusion offers a plausible converter of the multilayer network to PyTorch sparse representation.
 That feature can help in deep-learning experiments utilising complex networks (e.g. GNNs).

 ## Package Installation